Author: Craig Neil

 Moving upstairs (either via the staircase or the lift) you’ll step onto the upper floor where you’ll see the Tatha Bar and Kitchen to one side and a viewing terrace on the other.

 The terrace offers a good view across the River Tay but I recommend spending some money and sitting in the Tatha Bar instead.
 There’s another viewing terrace in there with riverside views and it’s a brilliant place to grab a coffee and a bite to eat at the end of your visit to the museum.

 There are toilets and learning studios next to the restaurant but it’s the exhibition halls that are the main draw for tourists.

 The biggest (and I guess, best) exhibitions are the paid ones and you can get tickets from the exhibition shop in the area outside the entrance.

-These exhibitions change during the year so there’s no point in me detailing what they’re all like but as of May 2019 there’s a video game-themed exhibition that’s absolutely fantastic if you’re an overgrown child like me.
+These exhibitions change during the year so there’s no point in me detailing what they’re all like but they vary from video games to historic clothing.